etm-193/learningPython/README.md

 In this repository I'll share my progress of 100 days of coding python for a minimum of an hour.
 To keep this organized.
 I'll be using this README file to explain the flow of the lessons and each new file, line etc.

+1. Day one
-1. Python Syntax Basics Lesson
+    - Python Syntax Basics Lesson (stringManipulation.py)
     - Cheat Sheet
-    - Basic print command
+    - Basic print command (stringManipulation.py)
-    - Data Type Strings & string manipulation
+    - Data Type Strings & string manipulation (stringManipulation.py)
-    - Input program
+    - Input program (stringCount.py)
-    - Variables
+    - Variables (variables.py)
-2. My First Program: "BAND NAME GENERATOR"
+    - My First Program: "BAND NAME GENERATOR" (main.py)
+2. Day two
+    - Tip Calculator program
+    - Data Types
+    - Functions